Amulgupta/N-Days-of-Code/README.md

 # N-Days-of-Code
-A challenge I am looking forward to maintain a consistency.
+A challenge I am looking forward to maintain consistency.